 Session co-organized with Espanet Italia

-Scientific coordinator: Emmanuele Pavolini (Espanet Italia), Patrizia Falzetti (INVALSI)
+Scientific coordinators of the session: Emmanuele Pavolini (Espanet Italia), Patrizia Falzetti (INVALSI)

 Session co-organized with ISTAT

-Scientific coordinator: Barbara Baldazzi (ISTAT), Patrizia Falzetti (INVALSI)
+Scientific coordinators of the session: Barbara Baldazzi (ISTAT), Patrizia Falzetti (INVALSI)

-Achieving quality teaching is one of the main objectives of the school system.
-On the one hand, it must be able to give adequate responses to the expectations of all stakeholders and, on the other hand, to introduce tools, actions and checks through which the training offer can be constantly improved. the contributions presented in this session must be about the difficulties and perspectives of teaching and pave the way for new solutions, thanks to INVALSI data.
+One of the main objectives of a school system is certainly the achievement of quality teaching which, on the one hand, is able to give adequate answers to the expectations of all stakeholders (teachers, students, parents) and, on the other hand, to introduce tools, actions and evaluations through which the training offer can be constantly improved.
+In addition to the Learning Survey, over the years the Institute has produced a series of tools (training testing, video, webinars...) that offer teachers and researchers new tools to investigate teaching methods.
+The contributions presented in this session are requested to discuss the difficulties and perspectives of teaching, with a view to opening the way to new practices.

 Keywords: teaching practices, learning, educational research, technologies and tools in education, innovation and school improvement

-Keywords: background socio-economic-cultural background, gender, origin, gaps, school performance, inclusion, school effect
+Keywords: socio-economic-cultural background, gender, origin, differences, school performance, inclusion, school effect

 The Covid-19 pandemic and the effects on school results

-School education is an organized form of education that takes place in schools and practices a great influence on members of society.
-What happens when the organization loses its best known form?
-The closure of the school was, in fact, one of the first measures put in place to counter the spread of the Covid-19 virus.
-The works presented in this session will be able to use INVALSI data to investigate how and to what extent the closure of schools may have influenced students' learning.
+School education is an organized form of education that takes place in schools and exerts a great influence on members of society.
+It is legitimate to ask what happens, therefore, when such an organization loses its peculiar structure due to unexpected and inevitable events.
+The closure of the school as a physical place of learning was one of the first measures put in place to combat the spread of the Covid-19 virus and has had important repercussions on the daily lives of students, teachers, families, also following the introduction of distance learning (Dad), which continues to be a valid tool two years after the start of the pandemic.
+The papers presented in this session will use both INVALSI and other data to investigate how and to what extent the closure of the school first and the introduction of distance learning then may have affected the student learning.

 Keywords: covid-19, Dad, DID, results, strategies, quality of the education system